While we continue to grind away on putting together a complete set of instructions and instructional video here are the basics:

 6. connect your FTDI adapter to the 2.54mm to 2mm adapter and connect the 2mm adapter to your Tracksoar 7 pin connector.
 Be sure to line the ground pin on your FTDI adapter to the ground pin your Tracksoar (which is labelled on the silk screen, its the pin closest to the GPS receiver on the 7 pin connector).
 Alternately if You purchased a Tracksoar Programming shield simply plug it into your tracksoar (the pins are lined up such that is can only be plugged in the correct way) and connect to your computer using a mini-USB cable.

-8. open the tracksoar file you downloaded earlier, open the firmware folder, and double click the tracksoar_v1.ino file, this should open the Arduino IDE.
+7. open the Tracksoar file you downloaded earlier, open the firmware folder, and double click the tracksoar_v1.ino file, this should open the Arduino IDE.

-12. Once you have finished programming the Tracksoar reconnect the RX/TX serial jumpers and power on the board by connecting the supplied battery pack.
+11. Once you have finished programming the Tracksoar reconnect the RX/TX serial jumpers and power on the board by connecting the supplied battery pack.
+The PTT LED will turn on and dim slightly after half a second.
+The GPS light will blink once a second once it has a lock, which may take several minutes.

 12. You’re ready to fly!